iulianbadoi/eth.sh/README.md

 ### New in version 1.1

 - script now activates auto-login with immediate screensaver lock.
-This facilitates automated miner startup as long as computer has power and secure unattended reboots.
+This facilitates automated miner startup as long as computer has power and secure unattended reboots directly to locked desktop.
 - if -w <wallet_address> option is used upon install miner will automatically launch upon startup behind locked screensaver at any reboot, powerup. [ request from user krtschmr ].
 Miner automatically reboots every 24 hours and resumes.
 15 minutes per 24 hours is donated time.